-For families wanting to take part in a flotilla, you can add an instructor to your flotilla yacht on the Athens or Ionian flotillas.
+For families wanting to take part in a flotilla, you can add an instructor to your flotilla yacht on the Ionian flotilla in Greece.
 This is a great way for families to learn to sail together but remember the instructor will not look after young children and you will have to allocate a cabin for the instructor.
 This is not a formal RYA course so no qualification is gained but it is ideal for those with less experience who want to take part in the flotilla from the offset.

 Beginners will need a 6-day flotilla course.
 This course is designed to take students with little or no experience to the level that they can skipper a yacht within our flotilla under the guidance of our lead crew.
 Plan a second week sailing with the flotilla, practising your new skills, or return later in the season.

 If you have crewing or motoryacht experience or you are a keen dinghy sailor at club level, you could take your own yacht on flotilla in Greece and add an instructor for a 3-day flotilla course.
 This course will increase your confidence and cover basic navigation skills, sailing techniques, mooring and anchoring.
 This is also a good "refresher" course if you haven't skippered for a while.

 More information on these courses can be found on our Learn to sail on flotilla page.